buo/homebrew-cask-upgrade/README.md

 ### Export / Import pinned apps

-In order to export backup you pinned casks into a file, simply pass `--export` option to the `pinned` command.
+In order to export backup of your pinned casks into a file, simply pass `--export` option to the `pinned` command.
 ```sh
 brew cu pinned --export my-backup-filename.txt
 ```
-**Note**: Versions, in which were casks pinned, are not exported as it is nt possible to install a specific version afterwards.
+**Note**: Versions, in which were casks pinned, are not exported as it isn’t possible to install a specific version afterwards.

 In order to load the configuration back, use `--load` option.
 ```sh